simonpcouch/website/content/blog/2021-03-15/index.markdown

 My best advice here is to:

-1) Read professors' Contact pages thoroughly to see if they appreciate/expect being reached out
+1) Read professors' Contact pages thoroughly to see if they appreciate/expect being reached out to.
-2) Ask your recommenders if they have thoughts about this practice, especially as related to the specific schools you're applying to.
+2) Ask your recommenders if they have thoughts about this practice, especially as related to the specific departments you're applying to.

 :-)